canada-ca/canada-ca.github.io/_posts/2020-07-30-design-research-during-pandemic.md

 ### 4. Unmoderated testing: Rapid recommendations in 48 hours

-The team’s existing access to unmoderated, online usability testing services allowed us to rapidly test and deliver recommendations within 48 hours.
+The team’s existing access to online testing services allowed us to rapidly test and deliver recommendations within 48 hours.
 Unmoderated tests were conducted every 2 to 3 days with 6 to 8 Canadians per test.
 This allowed us to identify big issues and analyze the video recordings in a few hours.

 We developed a rhythm for our activities.
 We packaged prototypes as ready-to-use solutions.
 This helped make implementation as smooth as possible.